-I made 2 different versions of these DIY cat treats before they were a hit.
+I made 2 different versions of handmade cat treats before they were a hit.
 Watch Bailey approve her homemade pumpkin catnip treats.
-The final version will hopefully work for her as a hairball cat treats as well.
+The final version will hopefully work for her as a hairball cat treat as well.

 3) Sweet and savory accent: 1 tsp cinnamon or 1/2 tablespoon of catnip, or a combination of catnip and parsley.